cogent3/cogent3-h5seqs/README.md

 # cogent3-h5seqs: a HDF5 storage driver for cogent3 sequence collections

 `cogent3-h5seqs` is a sequence storage plug-in for [cogent3](https://cogent3.org).
 It uses HDF5 as the storage format for biological sequences, supporting both unaligned sequence collections and alignments.
-Storage can be in memory or on disk and, at present, sequences are compressed using the BLOSC2 compression engine.
+Storage can be in memory (the default) or on disk and sequences are compressed using the BLOSC2 compression engine.

-The advantage of HDF5 is that once primary sequence formats have been converted from text int numpy arrays, loading and manipulating sequence data is fast and very memory efficient.
+The advantage of HDF5 is that once primary sequence formats have been converted from text into numpy arrays, loading and manipulating sequence data is fast and very memory efficient.

 > **Note**
 > The storage only works with the new type `cogent3` `Alignment` and `SequenceCollection` types.